jkibe/recipes/content/menus/november-2023/index.md

 Getting deeper into my experiments with fermentation, the pain is all the more acute.
 My tiny stash of lacto-fermented strawberries are the last I'll have until next June or July.

 Not to be completely deterred, I did try a batch of lacto-fermented blueberries using fruit from the freezer aisle.
-Frozen berries usually has better flavor than the bred-for-transport berries you get most of the year, since I can no longer get good fresh blueberries.
+Frozen berries usually have better flavor than the bred-for-transport berries you get most of the year, since I can no longer get good fresh blueberries.
 It worked reasonably well, though of course I have no reference point for doing it from fresh.
 I continue to be a big fan of this flavor of fermentation.
 As in the _Noma Guide_, the blueberries are great in as simple an application as adorning some Greek yogurt with honey.

 ![Lacto-fermented blueberries over Greek yogurt with honey](blueberries.jpg)